Sesame: Origins and history

 Historically, sesame was favored for its ability to grow in areas that do not support the growth of other crops.
-It is also a robust crop that needs little farming support—it grows in drought conditions, in high heat, with residual moisture in soil after monsoons are gone or even when rains fail or when rains are excessive.
-It was a crop that could be grown by subsistence farmers at the edge of deserts, where no other crops grow.
-Sesame has been called a survivor crop.
+It is a robust crop that needs little farming support—it grows in drought conditions, in high heat, with residual moisture in soil after monsoons are gone or even when rains fail or when rains are excessive.
+It can be grown by subsistence farmers at the edge of deserts, earning it the name of survivor crop from the sesame breeder Derald Ray Langham.

 Botany

 Sesame is a perennial plant growing 50 to 100 cm tall, with opposite leaves 4 to 14 cm long with an entire margin; they are broad lanceolate, to 5 cm broad, at the base of the plant, narrowing to just 1 cm broad on the flowering stem.
-The flowers are tubular, 2.5 to 3 cm long, with a four-lobed mouth.
-The flowers may vary in colour, with some being white, blue, or purple.
+The flowers are tubular, 2.5 to 3 cm long.
+The flowers vary in colour, from white to pink or purple.

-Sesame seeds occur in many colours depending on the cultivar.
-The most traded variety of sesame is off-white coloured.
-Other common colours are buff, tan, gold, brown, reddish, gray, and black.
-The colour is the same for the hull and the fruit.